Examples

 include EncodedId::Rails::Model

-# Override the encoded_id_coder method to use a different encoder for this model
+# Configure to use HashIds for this model only

 end

-# Now Product models will use Sqids regardless of global configuration
+# Now Product models will use HashIds regardless of global configuration

 product = Product.create(name: "Example Product")